music-suite/music-suite/docs/src/User-Guide.md

 TODO rolls (see tremolo above)

+TODO render e.g. snare drum parts correctly

+TODO render "drum kit" staff

 # Lyrics and Vocals

 TODO adding lyrics (including syllables/word boundaries/melismas)

 TODO soloists/character name

+# Non-note Actions

+While most music notation is conerned with making sound, a score may call for events which are not meant to directly produce sound.
+We represent these things using special events called *actions*.
+Like with percussion actions have no pitch.

+TODO representation?
+Some kind of sum type in the note stack?

+## Piano/Vibraphone pedalling

+TODO

+## Instrument change warnings

+TODO

+## Cues

+TODO

 # Text and Color